|

 “How about a Basil Martini?
 It’s one of my specialties.”

-Irritated with herself, she reached for the Gray Goose and basil infusion she’d put to chill earlier and grabbed her shaker.
-Several times as she worked, she felt a heated tingle, the kind that came when someone watched you, but when she looked up, both Trouble and Clark Kent seemed to be engaged in a very engrossing conversation and neither paid her the least bit of attention.
-Miffed, she strained the infusion into her shaker, added vermouth and ice and gave it a good shake before pouring it out into an iced martini glass.
+Irritated with herself, she reached for the vodka and the basil infusion she’d put to chill earlier and grabbed her shaker.
+Several times as she worked, she felt a heated tingle and shivery awareness dance down her spine—like someone was watching her—but when she looked up, both Trouble and Clark Kent seemed to be engaged in a very engrossing conversation and neither paid her the least bit of attention.
+No one else was looking her way either.
+Miffed, she strained the infusion into her shaker, added vermouth and ice and gave it a good shake before pouring it into an iced martini glass.

-Clark Kent took a sip, grimaced and then politely said, “Brilliant.”
+Clark Kent took a sip, grimaced, and said, “Brilliant,” in a polite voice.

 “Are you sure?
 If you don’t like it—”